 2016 - PRESENT

 In July 2016, Uther Webster & Evans incorporated and became known as Uther Webster & Evans Pty Ltd with Vivian Evans and Joseph Antoun as the Principal Directors.
-In July 2017, Michael Garvin, Nicole Evans and Justine Taylor became Principal Directors, joining Vivian Evans and Joseph Antoun, and Kay Huntsman joined as the Family Law Director.
+In July 2017, Michael Garvin and Justine Taylor became Principal Directors, joining Vivian Evans and Joseph Antoun, and Kay Huntsman joined as the Family Law Director.

 2006 - 2016